Non-Thermal Production of Sexaquark Dark Matter: Antibaryon and antisexaquark depletion

 Reheaton decays would inject both sexaquarks and antisexaquarks into the plasma.
 The viability of this scenario depends critically on the reheat temperature $T_R$ relative to the $S\bar{S}$ annihilation freeze-out temperature $\Tfo$.
 For ${T_R < \Tfo}$, the annihilation rate is negligible, and any antisexaquark produced in the decay cannot be eliminated.
 Without a mechanism to suppress their production, these relic antisexaquarks would survive and give rise to a strong signature in CMB and dwarf galaxy observables.
 For instance, the thermally-averaged annihilation cross section $\ev{\sigma v}_\text{eff} \simeq 10^{-26}~\text{cm}^3 \, \text{s}^{-1}$ would turn off at 90~MeV.
 To avoid the problematic existence of antisexaquarks, either ${T_R > \Tfo}$ is needed, such that antisexaquarks have time to annihilate away, or the reheaton decay must be fundamentally asymmetric by producing an excess of sexaquarks over antisexaquarks.

 This requirement implies the existence of new CP-violating phases in the reheaton sector, as the quark mixing matrix phase is insufficient to generate large asymmetries.
 Furthermore, at low reheating temperature electroweak sphalerons are exponentially suppressed, preventing the reprocessing of a potential lepton asymmetry into a baryon asymmetry.
 Therefore, both the baryon and sexaquark asymmetries must, most likely, be generated directly at ${T \lesssim T_R}$.
-Mechanisms for baryogenesis at low reheating temperatures have been extensively studied~\cite{Davidson:2000dw}, and more recently, ``$B$-mesogenesis'' scenarios have demonstrated that viable baryon asymmetries can be generated from neutral $B$-meson oscillations and decays, even at ${T \lesssim \TQCD}$~\cite{Elor:2018twp, Alonso-Alvarez:2019fym}.
+Mechanisms for baryogenesis at low reheating temperatures have been extensively studied~\cite{Davidson:2000dw} .
 We review a few possible such mechanisms in the following section.